 Symptoms of implantation after an IUI procedure are similar to those of a normal pregnancy.
 Some of them include:

 1. Implantation Bleeding

 One of the first signs of implantation is implantation bleeding.
 While not every woman experiences this, it is considered to be normal either way.
 Implantation bleeding happens when the egg deposits itself in the lining of the uterus causing a small vaginal discharge that can be easily mistaken for periods.
 Cramps can often accompany this.
 It is usually observed around six to twelve days after conception.
 Spotting and cramping are the most obvious symptoms of IUI success.

 2. Menstrual Delay

-A delay in periods is a big hint towards the possibility of conception.
+A delay in periods is a big hint toward the possibility of conception.
 While spotting or light bleeding may be noticed in between, it is very likely that there is nothing to be worried about.
 You can always consult a doctor if you notice any unusual bleeding worrying you.

 3. Tenderness in Breasts

 You may be headed towards pregnancy if your breasts feel heavy, sensitive, and slightly sore.
 Swelling and tenderness in the breasts are symptoms that are common during periods as well.
 However, if this symptom persists even after a delay in your periods, it would be wise to take a pregnancy test.

 Common symptoms also include nausea or morning sickness.
 This may be triggered due to an intense odour, an aversion to a particular food, or sometimes, for no reason at all.
 This happens due to an increase in the levels of the hormone oestrogen in your body.

 You may feel very tired during this time due to a high level of progesterone in your system, as this hormone is known to induce sleep.
-In addition to this, your blood pressure and your blood sugar levels also lower, causing a rise in the production of blood in your body.
+In addition to this, your blood pressure and your blood sugar levels also decrease.
 This expends a lot of energy and contributes to the feeling of fatigue.

 6. Cravings and Aversions